Find a Class

 Maggie Hill Scholarship

 Maggie’s story is about the impact of making and creating.
 It’s also about community.
-She began with upholstery and furniture repair classes and since then, she’s refurbished almost everything in her living room (at least once!).
+She began with upholstery and furniture repair classes, and refurbished almost everything in her living room (at least once).

-Wanting to commemorate Maggie’s love for craft, the Eliot school has created a scholarship in her name.
-Its funds will allow students to attend classes tuition free and share Maggie’s love for making and creating by hand.
-We are excited to honor one of the Eliot School’s most treasured students and celebrate all that she has done.
+The Maggie Hill Scholarship commemorates Maggie’s love for craft and spirit of generosity.
+It allows students to attend classes tuition free and share Maggie’s love for making and creating by hand.
+We are excited to honor one of the Eliot School’s most treasured and long-standing students.

 “Oh, the fun and laughs that we’ve have had!
 The Eliot School is like my therapy.
 I look forward to class each week.
 It’s a peaceful experience to create something with your hands but I also enjoy the conversations.
 It’s a good group and you can always count on people to look out for you.” – Maggie Hill